Let's look at the key reasons that are pushing Tesla Inc. (TSLA) to new highs

 Technical Analysis of Tesla Inc. (TSLA)

-Looking closely at Tesla Inc. (NASDAQ: TSLA), its last 5-days average volume was 54.7 million, which is a drop from its year-to-date volume of 83.99 million.
-As of the previous 9 days, the stock’s Stochastic %D was 18.33%.
-Additionally, its Average True Range was 11.84.
+Compared to the last year’s volume of 83.43 million, its volume of 51.19 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 18.74%.
+Additionally, its Average True Range was 12.04.

 Tesla Inc. (NASDAQ: TSLA) Key Stats